Stephen Conroy, Minister for Communications, has released a draft of how Telstra should undertake its structural separation.

 The document is open for public comment for two weeks, after which it will be submitted to the Australian Competition and Consumer Commission (ACCC).

-Given that Telstra owns 50% of Australia’s largest Pay TV provider, Foxtel, there is also instruction that users of the cable service would have their internet service migrated to the NBN.
+Given that Telstra owns 50% of Australia’s largest Pay-TV provider, Foxtel, there is also instruction that users of the cable service would have their internet service migrated to the NBN.

 This would mean that Telstra’s HFC network (commonly referred to as ‘cable’) would only be providing subscription television.

-The separation of Telstra was made possible by an amendment to the Telecommunications Act in November of last year.
+The separation of Telstra was made possible by an amendment to the Telecommunications Act in November of the last ear.
 At the time, David Thodey, CEO of Telstra, mailed out a letter to shareholders assuring them that it would not involve an artificial and expensive split of the wholesale and retail parts of the company.